 US judge temporarily blocks Trumps $1.8 billion weaponization fund

-Friday’s ruling came in a lawsuit filed by a group who claimed to be targeted ‘‘by the Trump-Vance administration as ideological or political opponents’’ and alleged they would be ineligible for payouts from the fund.
+Friday’s ruling came in a lawsuit filed by a group that said it was targeted “by the Trump-Vance administration as ideological or political opponents” and alleged they would be ineligible for payouts from the fund.

-A Justice Department spokesperson did not immediately respond to a request for comment.
-Acting Attorney General Todd Blanche has said there are no partisan requirements on who is eligible for compensation.
+A Justice Department spokesperson said the department “remains extremely confident in the legality” of the fund.
+Acting Attorney General Todd Blanche has said there are no partisan requirements on eligibility for compensation.

+“We will not allow the policy preferences of judges to interfere with our efforts to provide restitution to victims of lawfare,” the DOJ spokesperson said.

 Democracy Forward’s lawsuit is one of at least three challenging the creation of the fund.